 Support your child in "Healthy Hearing!"

 Dangerous for the ears from 80 decibels!
-Hearing damage is to be expected when a very loud noise for minutes, a loud popping sound for fractions of a second, or loud music for several hours without allowing the ear to rest.
+Hearing damage is to be expected when a loud noise for minutes, a loud popping sound for fractions of a second, or loud music for several hours without allowing the ear to rest.

 Even children who do not yet listen to loud music are not protected against noise-related hearing damage.
-A trumpet trumpet already has peak values of 116 decibels, a whistle 127 decibels and the bang of a toy weapon 160 to 175 decibels.
-Such individual noise shocks, which include fireworks fired directly at the ear, can damage hearing for a lifetime in fractions of a second.
+A trumpet already has peak values of 116 decibels, a whistle 127 decibels and the bang of a toy weapon 160 to 175 decibels.
+Such individual noise shocks, which include fireworks fired at the ear, can damage hearing for a lifetime in fractions of a second.

 What can you do to save your children from later hearing loss?

 Tell your children to be careful with their hearing!
 One possibility would be to go to a concert or disco with earplugs, for example.
 For such occasions, there is even a professional hearing protection that can be adapted to suit individual needs and does not distort the music.
-Explain to your children that they will then hear something, but quietly.
+Explain to your children they will then hear something, but do it quietly.
 That would be a good birthday present, wouldn't it?

 Explain to the children that there are different volumes in a disco and at a concert.
-The most dangerous sound spikes are radiated directly next to the speakers, so this space should be avoided.
+The most dangerous sound spikes are radiated next to the speakers, so this space should be avoided.

 But please understand that when the children answer that only loud music is good for responding.
 Experience has shown that children and young people are also open to reasonable arguments.
 However, it is important that you as parents do not condemn loud music per se.
-Then the young people in particular feel challenged to a protest position and turn the knob extra high.
-But you can agree on a compromise that it doesn't have to be just loud music.
+Then the young people feel challenged to a protest position and turn the knob extra high.
+But you can agree on a compromise it doesn't have to be just loud music.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany